foundriesio/docs/source/community-factory/installation.rst

    Linux microPlatform

-This document describes how to:
+This document describes how to install base system onto your device.

-- Install the base system onto your device, connect it to the network, and connect to its console.

-- Run a web server in a container on the device, demonstrating application deployment.

 .. important::